Fine Art

 Illustration of a bay cat[3]

-The bay cat is much larger than the Asian golden cat.
-Its fur is of a bright chestnut-colour, rather paler beneath, the limbs and the tail being rather paler and redder.
-The tail is elongate, tapering at the end, with a white central streak occupying the hinder half of the lower side, gradually becoming wider and of a purer white towards the tip, which has a small black spot at its upper end.
-The ears are rounded, covered with a short blackish-brown fur at the outer side, paler brown within and with a narrow brown margin.[4]
+The bay cat's fur is of a bright chestnut colour, but paler beneath, the limbs and the tail being rather paler and more reddish.
+The ears are rounded, covered with a short blackish-brown fur at the outer side, paler brown within and with a narrow brown margin.
+The tail is elongated and tapering at the end, with a white central streak occupying the rear half of the lower side, gradually becoming wider and of a purer white towards the tip, which has a small black spot at its upper end.[3]

 Distribution and habitat

-They inhabit dense tropical forests, and have been observed in rocky limestone outcrops and in logged forest, and some close to the coast.
-At least three specimens were found near rivers, but this is probably due to collector convenience rather than evidence of habitat preference.
-From 2003 to 2005, 15 bay cats were recorded in Kalimantan, Sabah and Sarawak but not in Brunei.
-These records consist of single opportunistic observations.
-Almost all the historical and recent records are from close proximity to water bodies such as rivers and mangroves, suggesting that the bay cat may be closely associated with such habitat.[2]
+In the 19th century, only seven bay cat skins surfaced, and the first live female caught in 1992 on the Sarawak–Indonesian border was brought to the Sarawak Museum on the verge of death.[6]
+In the mid-1990s, the most reliable sightings have been reported in Gunung Palung National Park and the upper Kapuas River in West Kalimantan.
+Two concentrations were reported in the island's interior at the time, in habitat types varying from swamp forests, lowland dipterocarp forest to hill forests up to at least 500 m (1,600 ft).[12]
+One unconfirmed sighting occurred at 1,800 m (5,900 ft) on Mount Kinabalu.[13]
+It inhabits dense tropical forests, and has been observed in rocky limestone outcrops and in logged forest, and close to the coast.
+At least three specimens were found near rivers, but this was probably due to collector convenience rather than evidence of habitat preference.
+In 2002, a bay cat was photographed in Sarawak's Gunung Mulu National Park.[14]
+From 2003 to 2005, 15 single bay cats were observed in Sarawak, Sabah and Kalimantan, but none in Brunei.
+Almost all the historical and recent records are from close proximity to water bodies such as rivers and mangroves, suggesting the bay cat may be closely associated with such habitats.[11]

 Threats